AtsukoRuo/note/框架 & 中间件/Docker & k8s/Kubernetes 初步.md

   ![img](assets/1.12.png)

-  - **The Kubernetes API Server** exposes the RESTful Kubernetes API.  **Everything in Kubernetes is represented by an object** and can be retrieved and manipulated via the RESTful API
+  - **The Kubernetes API Server** exposes the RESTful Kubernetes API.  **Everything in Kubernetes is represented by an object** and can be retrieved and manipulated via the RESTful API.
+These objects are usually defined in one or more manifest files in either YAML or JSON format.
   - **The etcd distributed datastore** persists the objects you create through the API, since the API Server itself is stateless.
 The Server is the only component that talks to etcd.
   - **The Scheduler** decides on which worker node each application instance should run.
   - **Controllers** bring to life the objects you create through the API.
 Most of them simply create other objects, but some also communicate with external systems